Islamic Republic of Iran Ground Forces: Pahlavi era

 In the early 1970s the Sultan of Oman was fighting the Dhofar Rebellion with British support.
 As a result of Sultan Qaboos's diplomatic initiatives, the Shah sent a brigade of troops numbering 1,200 and with its own helicopters to assist the Sultan's Armed Forces in 1973.
 The Iranian brigade first secured the Salalah-Thumrait road.
 In 1974, the Iranian contribution was expanded into the Imperial Iranian Task Force, numbering 4,000.
 They attempted to establish another interdiction line, codenamed the "Damavand Line", running from Manston, a few miles east of Sarfait, to the coast near the border with South Yemen (the PDRY).
 Heavy rebel opposition, which included artillery fire from within South Yemen, thwarted this aim for several months.
-Eventually, the town of Rahkyut, which the PFLO had long maintained as the capital of their liberated territory, fell to the Iranian task force.
+Eventually, the town of Rakhyut, which the PFLO had long maintained as the capital of their liberated territory, fell to the Iranian task force.
 The IITF remained in Oman in December 1975, then at a strength of 3,000.

 The Library of Congress Country Studies volume for Iran issued in 1978 wrote that:

 "During the 1970s ..the Imperial Iranian Ground Forces was undergoing a rapid increase in strength; that year [sic] it was a largely mechanized and armoured force of about 220,000.
 In late 1977 its former organization into three army corps, with headquarters in Kermanshah, Tehran, and Shiraz, was dropped; divisional commanders subsequently reported directly to the army commander.
 The army contained three armoured divisions, each with six tank battalions and five mechanised infantry battalions; four infantry divisions; four independent brigades (two infantry, one airborne and 1 special force); and the Army Aviation Command (one infantry division and one independent infantry brigade formed the Imperial Guard).
 These combat units.. were said to be 85 per cent operational, though some outside observers doubted this claim.

 During the mid-1970s, fully 80 per cent of Iran's ground forces were deployed along the Iraqi border, though official sources maintained that a large portion could be sent anywhere in the country.. by means of air force transports.
 Troop deployment was expected to shift south in the late 1970s with the opening of the Chah Bahar facility."

 "The rapidly growing Army Aviation Command, whose major operational facilities were located at Isfahan, was largely equipped with American aircraft, though some helicopters were of Italian manufacture.
 In 1977 army aviation operated some sixty light fixed-wing aircraft, though its strength lay in its fleet of some 700 combat helicopters."